 You should start training your puppy right away as puppies are very impressionable and are learning machines!!!
-Training should NOT be a stressful “drill session” for you and your puppy.
-Instead, your sessions should be short and fun so that your puppy learns skills and builds a relationship with you.
+Training should NOT be a stressful or boring “drill session” for you and your puppy.
+Instead, your sessions should be enjoyable and help create a relationship between you and your puppy.

 But what skills should you train your puppy?
 What are the most important skills to teach right away?
-Well, here are Anthony’s suggestions!
+Thought this varies from puppy to puppy, here are my suggestions!

 Your Training Sessions